 c) Automatic frequency control

 d) Audio frequency control

 Explanation: AFC stands for Automatic frequency control.
-It is a method to automatically keep a resonant circuit tuned to frequency of an incoming radio signal.
+It is a method to automatically keep a resonant circuit tuned to a frequency of an incoming radio signal.
 It is used in receivers to tune to the desired frequency.

 9. Mixing is used in communication to ________

 b) lower the carrier frequency

 c) to altered the deviation